-- Working with our project partners to investigate potential design changes to permit less costly rooftop installations, as well as integrated on-site hydrogen generation. - Future Work - "Safety Plan" to be reissued to incorporate changes recommended by the DOE Hydrogen Safety Team. - Design solutions to cost effectively address rooftop installation requirements. - Continue to seek changes to NFPA code regarding Hydrogen Setback Distances. - Modify grant contract to reflect reduced retrofit quantities, as well as the In-Direct Rate issue. - Continue to investigate modular, scalable reformer based fuel cell technology to satisfy backup power requirements at sites which have fallen out of consideration.
+- Working with our project partners to investigate potential design changes to permit less costly rooftop installations, as well as integrated on-site hydrogen generation. - Future Work - "Design solutions to cost effectively address rooftop installation requirements. - Continue to seek changes to NFPA code regarding Hydrogen Setback Distances. - Modify grant contract to reflect reduced retrofit quantities, as well as the In-Direct Rate issue. - Continue to investigate modular, scalable reformer based fuel cell technology to satisfy backup power requirements at sites which have fallen out of consideration.